 There’s just so much going on in the IT security world right now — from NSA spying to blockbuster data breaches — that it’s hard to say enough about it.
 Last week at RSA Conference 2014 in San Francisco, Sophos sparked the conversation with our exciting threat research, product development and security awareness efforts.

 Our chatty experts Chester Wisniewski and John Shier spoke “live” from RSAC for a Conference Special edition of the weekly Chet Chat podcast.
-Leading the conversation from his remote location in Sydney, our expert host Paul Ducklin asked about this year’s most buzz-worthy words and phrases at RSA.
+Leading the conversation, our expert host Paul Ducklin asked about this year’s most buzz-worthy words and phrases at RSA.
 Listen to our podcast for the word from Duck, Chet and John about the big themes of data security and privacy.